 How well do you know your historic sites?!
 Each month a different photo of a historic site is featured here.
 Photos and Clues are typically provided by GTC members.

-Photo credit: GTC member Ron Runoff
+Photo credit: Ron Ruhoff

 CLUES